Setting up custom fields

 Advanced Custom Fields offers a free version, which includes its basic features.
 Toolset has no free version.

-A Toolset Presentation account covers everything we described in this article.
-It costs $69 (USD) with yearly renewal of $51.
+Toolset 1 Site account covers everything we described in this article.
+It costs $69 (USD) with a yearly renewal of $51.

 ACF Pro accounts start at $49 per year.
 An Elementor Pro account for one site costs an additional $49 per year.